DrStef/Discrete-Optimization/README.md

 optimally allocate networks’ resources among a set of devices.
 An original bin-packing algorithm is used for local convergence.  <br>
 <br>
 At the moment this repository contains the copy of an article, with preliminary activities, presented at the IEEE conference in Quebec city - Canada in 2018. <br>
 All codes for this project are programmed with Matlab.
-Most of sources are confidential.
+Most sources are confidential.
 We will reprogram a subset of the algorithms with Python.
 And present the methodology with a simplified problem.